Overcoming Impostor Syndrome: A Lightworker's Journey to Self-Acceptance

 - 3 min read

-There was a time—not so long ago—when I was tired, miserable, and trying to figure out how I was going to make enough money to stay home with my kids.
+There was a time—not so long ago—when I felt tired, miserable, and desperate.
+I was trying to figure out how to make enough money to stay home with my kids.

-I had these spiritual gifts.
-I knew I could help people.
-I knew I could create a life for myself that was better than what I had.
-But I also had this voice in my head that kept whispering:
+I had spiritual gifts and I knew I could help people.
+Deep down, I believed I could create a life better than the one I was living.
+But, that voice in my head kept whispering:

 “You’re not ready.
 You’re not good enough.
 Who do you think you are to be doing this?”

 That voice?
 That’s impostor syndrome.
-And it had a tight grip on me.
-But I didn’t have the luxury of waiting until I felt “ready.”
-I had to try something—and going LIVE was my only option.
+It held me down tightly.
+I didn’t have the luxury of waiting until I felt “ready.”
+I had to try something.
+Going LIVE was my only option.

-So I did it.
-Totally terrified.
-But I hit that “go live” button anyway.
+So, I did it.
+I was totally terrified.
+Yet, I hit that “go live” button anyway.

 1. I Named the Inner Critic—and Talked Back

-That voice in your head that says you’re not good enough?
-I used to hear it loud and clear every time I even thought about sharing my work online.
-So I gave her a name.
-(Not a flattering one, I’ll admit.)
-But naming her helped me separate that voice from my truth.
-That critic was just old programming—fear, past trauma, self-doubt—not me.
+That inner voice that tells you you’re not good enough?
+I used to hear it massively whenever I thought about showcasing my work online.
+So, I gave her a name.
+(It wasn't a flattering one, I’ll admit.)
+Naming her helped me separate that voice from my truth.

 2. I Created a “Proof of Badassery” Folder

 Use it as a reminder: you’re not making this up.
 You’re not a fraud.
-You’re making an impact.
+You’re creating an impact.

 3. I Realized Fear Was a Sign I Was Growing